Jalanjii/mohjalanji.github.io/_projects/blackjack.md

 ---
 layout: project
 title: "CodeSkulptor Games"
-subtitle: "Blackjack, Spaceship, and other games!"
+subtitle: "Blackjack, Spaceship, and others!"
 ---

 This project is hosted on Github.
-You can take a look on it at [CodeSkulptorKGames GitHub Repo](https://github.com/Jalanjii/CKGames)
+You can take a look at it on [CKGames GitHub Repo](https://github.com/Jalanjii/CKGames)